nounish/botswarm/README.md

 # Testing

-Tests are broken up into 4 categories
+Tests are broken up into 2 categories

 ## npm run test

 This runs a mirrored version of `index.ts` but on the sepolia network.
-It includes code that automates creation of proposals in NounsDAO and submission of bids to the NounsPool.
+It includes code that automates the creation of a new proposal in NounsDAO prior to starting the bot.

 ## npm run test:lib

 Unit tests everything in the `src/lib` directory which include all the components that make up a `src/BotSwarm` instance.

-## npm run test:tasks

-Unit tests custom prebuilt tasks in the `src/tasks` directory.

-## npm run test:utils

-Unit tests all the utilities in `src/utils`.